occiware/OCCInterface/README.md

 - give a productivity tool to developers calling the OCCI API
 - manage and explore resources of an OCCI server easily
 - vulgarize, explain OCCI to newcomers, diffuse the OCCI way of thinking
+- be an (executable) reference documentation of capabilities of an OCCI implementation or of an integration of OCCI clouds.

 A demo is avalaible here : http://occinterface.herokuapp.com/